Reading Multi-Band TIFFs with Rasterio: Explicit CRS & Memory-Safe Workflows

 # Path to your multi-band TIFF (e.g., RGB, multispectral, or stacked indices)

-tiff_path = 'data/multiband_sentinel2.tif'
+tiff_path = "data/multiband_sentinel2.tif"

 """